pratos/ai-learning/README.md

 # AI Learning

-Learnings from implementing deep learning models from scratch with professional configuration management and comprehensive logging.
+Learnings from implementing deep learning models from scratch with configuration management (using Hydra) and NVTX profiling.

 ## 📁 Project Structure